Just Dropped In (To See What Condition My Condition Was In): The First Edition version

 "Just Dropped In ..." was recorded by the First Edition (with Kenny Rogers on lead vocals) in October 1967, and peaked at number five on the Billboard charts and number three in Canada.
+The song ranked number 99 on the Canadian top 100 songs of 1968.
 It was Rogers' first top ten hit.
 The song captures the psychedelic era of the late 1960s with a hard rock edge that stands in stark contrast to much of the group's other music, which leaned towards country rock and emphasized harmony vocals.
 Nonetheless, "Just Dropped In ..." led to the group's first national TV appearance on The Smothers Brothers Comedy Hour.
 The song was the group's second single from their debut album, The First Edition.
 Producer Mike Post reversed a few riffs to create the intro; the guitar solo played by Glen Campbell was heavily compressed and a tremolo effect was used to achieve its sound.
 Another studio guitarist, Mike Deasy, provided the acoustic lead guitar parts.
 The track was recorded by Jimmy Valentine at "Valentine Recording Studios" located in Valley Village California.
 When Rogers signed with United Artists Records, in the mid-1970s after the breakup of the First Edition, he re-recorded the track for his Ten Years of Gold album.
 The First Edition version appears in: